0xksure/microsvc-k8s/README.md

 - Kafka (wo zookeeper) as a "message bus"
 - A database for heavy read access

 # TODO
 - [x] make service 1 make useful calculations
 - [x] stand up a db to store state.
 Use postgresql rather than scylla.
 - [x] build and expose a frontend server or just a static web server
-- [ ] Stand up message bus
+- [x] Stand up message bus - choose kafka
+- [ ] Setup solana test validator to test integration
+    - Can use the solana network to store identity
+    - Run the bounty contract
 - [ ] Specify ingress and egress rules for k8s clsuter
 - [ ] Deploy k8s to server
-- [ ] Setup solana test validator to test integration
--  [ ] consider using helm charts
+- [x] consider using helm charts - used for kafka